-"Actually, nobody argues that we're winning on price, not even the competitors do that," says Huawei's Sladek.
+"Nobody argues that we're winning on price [anymore], not even competitors do that," says Roland Sladek, Huawei's Vice-President of International Media Affairs.

-Lewis counters however the it's absolutely competing on price, just with less agression than in previous years.
-"I mean the technology is good, so maybe they don't have to offer the same sweetners they used to have to offer, but that's still one of the big attractions of Huawei," says Lewis
+Lewis counters that it's absolutely competing on price, just with less aggression than in previous years.
+"I mean the technology is good, so maybe they don't have to offer the same sweeteners they used to have to offer, but that's still one of the big attractions of Huawei," says Lewis of Huawei's